elos/documentation/guide/2 - Data Model.md

 #### Polymorphism (Domains)

 But you may be thinking, what about polymorphism.
 How can I make type information variable regarding the kind of a link.
 The answer is domains.
 We defined a link to have a codomain, which thus far was always a kind.
-But now we introduce the notion domains an extend our idea of a record a bit further:
+But now we introduce the notion of domains an extend our idea of a record a bit further:

     Let D be the set of domains for the entire ontology.